ryancey1/coursera-week4-programming-assignment/CodeBook.md

 }
 ```

 This chunk was iterated over the activity names vector, and then the vector itself was repeated using the `rep()` function to obtain a string of the same dimension as the number of rows for the final tidied data (30 subjects with 6 activities = 180 rows).
-The result is a large string with the activity names converted like the following:
+The result was a large vector with activity names converted like the following:

 Raw | Tidied
 -|-